 The high beam is more powerful and has a longer reach of illumination than the passing beam.
-To use the high beam, you must first select the automatic or passing beam primary lighting mode.
+To use the high beam, you must first activate the automatic lights mode or passing beam.

 When the automatic high beam is active, the car automatically reacts to oncoming traffic to avoid dazzling other road users.